-4Levy (2004) has an extension in which she considers a strategic advisor, who has both instrumental and reputational payoff.
+&lt;sup>5Levy (2004) has an extension in which she considers a strategic advisor, who has both instrumental and reputational payoff.
 However, in contrast to our model, the decision-maker does not exercise any influence on the advisor's truthtelling incentives.
-Instead, it is the advisor who tries to affect the decisionmaker's actions by distorting the information he transmits.
-Thus, strategic interactions in Levy (2004) are orthogonal to those in our paper.
+Instead, it is the advisor who tries to affect the decision-maker's actions by distorting the information he transmits.
+Thus, strategic interactions in Levy (2004)